re-masashi/meowdoc/docs/docs/themes.md

 }
 ```

-This dictionary stores information about available themes.
-Each key represents a theme name (e.g., "default", "dracula", "material").
-The value associated with each theme name is another dictionary containing two keys:
+The `THEMES` dictionary is a core component of this module.
+It maps theme names (keys) to dictionaries containing information necessary for enabling the theme.
+Each inner dictionary contains the following keys:

-- `"package_name"`: The name of the Python package that provides the theme.
-This is used with `pip install`.
+-   `package_name`: The name of the Python package that needs to be installed to use this theme.
+An empty string indicates that no additional package needs to be installed (likely meaning the theme is built-in to MkDocs).
-- `"mkdocs_name"`: The name of the theme as recognized by MkDocs.
-This is used when configuring the theme in `mkdocs.yml`.
+-   `mkdocs_name`: The name of the theme as recognized by MkDocs itself.
+This value is used within the `mkdocs.yml` configuration file.

-**Example:**

-The "dracula" theme is associated with the package `"mkdocs-dracula-theme"` and the MkDocs name `"dracula"`.
-This means that to use the Dracula theme, the `mkdocs-dracula-theme` package must be installed, and the `theme` setting in `mkdocs.yml` should be set to `"dracula"`.

-The "default" theme has empty strings for both `package_name` and `mkdocs_name`, implying it's the built-in MkDocs theme that doesn't require a separate package.
+**Supported Themes:**

+-   `default`: Represents the default MkDocs theme.
+-   `dracula`: Represents the Dracula theme, leveraging the `mkdocs-dracula-theme` package.
+-   `material`: Represents the Material for MkDocs theme, leveraging the `mkdocs-material` package.

-## `enable_theme(theme="dracula")` Function
+## `enable_theme` Function

 ```python
 def enable_theme(theme="dracula"):